Things To Do In Athens, Greece

 Highlights:

-• Temple of Hephaestus – Constructed in 449 BC, it’s the best-preserved Classical temple in Greece and only temple in the ancient Greek world with a completely intact roof.
+• Temple of Hephaestus – Constructed in 449 BC, it’s the best-preserved Classical temple in Greece and the only temple in the ancient Greek world with a completely intact roof.

 • Stoa of Attalos – A stoa (stoh-AH) is a covered walkway.
-The Stoa of Attalos was world’s first shopping mall.
+The Stoa of Attalos was the world’s first shopping mall.
 It has 45 Doric columns on the ground floor and today houses a museum with all the finds from the Agora.

 6. Plaka

-Plaka, Athens GreeceOutside the Agora, and partially built into the Acropolis rocks, is Plaka, the old quarter of Athens and once considered the neighborhood of the Olympic gods.
+Outside the Agora, partially built into the Acropolis rocks, is Plaka, the old quarter of Athens and once considered the neighborhood of the Olympic gods.

 We LOVE strolling through this area.
 You can feel the history.

-Its narrow winding streets are full of houses, ancient monuments, shops, and tavernas.
+Its narrow, winding streets are full of houses, ancient monuments, shops, and tavernas.

 7. Tower of the Winds

 Tower of the Winds is the highlight.
 An astronomer designed the octagonal structure in the first century BC.
-It is considered the world’s first meteorological station and features a combination of sundials, a water clock, and wind vane.
+It is considered the world’s first meteorological station and features a combination of sundials, a water clock, and a wind vane.

 8. Panathenaic Stadium

-Greek Olympic StadiumBuilt in 329BC (or 556 AD) for the athletic competitions of Panathenaia (the major festival honoring patron goddess Athena), it was home to The Opening Ceremony for the first modern Olympic Games in 1896.
+Built in 329 BC (or 556 AD) for the athletic competitions of Panathenaia (the major festival honoring patron goddess Athena), it was home to The Opening Ceremony for the first modern Olympic Games in 1896.

 Also known as Kallimarmaro, which means “beautifully marbled,” it is the only major stadium in the world built entirely of white marble.